-Airbus Group is an aerospace giant, and scale and complexity are part of its DNA.
-It operates in seven countries with 134,000 employees, building some of the most advanced machinery on the planet — commercial aircraft, defense systems, satellites, and helicopters.
+Airbus Group is an aerospace giant and scale and complexity are part of its DNA.
+It operates in seven countries with 134,000 employees, building some of the most advanced machinery on the planet — commercial aircraft, defence systems, satellites and helicopters.

 And there were a lot of templates to manage.
 “When we inventoried all the documents, we found that each country had around 400 templates to accommodate all their regional requirements,” says Durand.
 “My goal was to make the whole process faster and easier for HR, while creating a better experience for employees and candidates.”

 Airbus needed an e-signature solution that would integrate seamlessly with Workday — so seamlessly that users would never have to leave the Workday interface.
 He needed to reduce the number of templates and make them more manageable.
 And he had to help ensure compliance with GDPR regulations and regional works council requirements.